Metalface-code/Mushrooms-/README.md

 # Problem-

-## Which mushrooms were safe for humans in medical use?
+## Which mushrooms were safe for humans for consumption or medical use?

 ## Keys to follow